zerogvt/yacrawler/README.md

 New todo links are appended in the global todo list for future scrape process to grab.

-A dictinary (visited) marks off urls that have been already visited so that we don't revisit them in the event of them being present in a deeper level url.
+A dictionary (`visited`) marks off urls that have been already visited so that we don't revisit them in the event of them being present in a deeper level url.

 The process ends when no urls are left in the global todo list.